APMMDEVS/AuroraCore/docs/guide/filewatcher-concepts.md

 # FileWatcher System Core Concepts

-The AMMF3-Core FileWatcher is a high-performance, event-driven file system monitoring solution built specifically for Android environments.
+The AuroraCore FileWatcher is a high-performance, event-driven file system monitoring solution built specifically for Android environments.
 This guide explores the core concepts and architecture of the FileWatcher component.

 ## Architecture Overview